Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 for them to do so, it *does.* In this way, it can be thought of as a more powerful Stunt.

-There are a few guiding restrictions to keep in mind with Strifes, which should
+There are a few guiding restrictions to keep in mind with Strifes:

 -   Other character’s actions cannot be dictated: only those under control of the Player’s.